Architecture

 Each of these keys are discussed on subsequent pages:

-To demonstrate, a "hello world" plugin might look like this:
+To demonstrate, a "hello world" module might look like this:

 (defn hello [ctx]